aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 The core passes a configuration reader to the method that the implementation can use to load a (writer specific) configuration from the SFC configuration.

 An implementation of a metrics writer can be exposed as an IPC service.
-This IPC service is defined in Metrics.proto as MetricsWriterService
+This IPC service is defined in metrics.proto as MetricsWriterService

 ```kotlin